ns96/BTuino/README.md

 Flash size: 8388608

 ```
-if you see "Flash size: 0" that meat that your flash chip does not supported
+if you see "Flash size: 0" that means that your flash chip is not supported
 Lets add support of "JEDEC ID: 684017" chip if you have same.
+*NS -- OK I will check once I get back to the workshop*

 1. open Arduino libraries folder, search Adafruit_SPIFlash library folder.
 Open file
 "flash_devices.h" and add lines at the end of the file before last line "#endif // MICROPY_INCLUDED_ATMEL_SAMD_EXTERNAL_FLASH_DEVICES_H"